 In HTML export, a distinction is made between the design and the revision because there are several export options for the revision.

-In the table bar on the left, you will find the function "Export" under "Show document options".
-The dialogueue box opens where you select Export to Word file.
+In the toolbar on the left, you will find the function "Export" under "Show document options".
+The dialog box opens where you select Export to Word file.

 You have three options: